About Your Orchiectomy

 Take a shower every day to clean your incision.
 Follow the instructions in the “Showering” section.

-It’s normal for the skin below your incision to feel numb.
+It’s common for the skin below your incision to feel numb.
 This happens because some of your nerves were cut during your surgery.
 The numbness will go away over time.

-• The skin around your incision is very red.
+- The skin around your incision is very red or getting more red.

-• The skin around your incision is getting more red.
+- The skin around your incision is warmer than usual.

-• You see drainage that looks like pus (thick and milky).
+- You see drainage that looks like pus (thick and milky).

-If you go home with Steri-Strips or Dermabond on your incision, they’ll loosen and fall or peel off on their own.
+If you have Steri-Strips or Dermabond on your incision, they’ll loosen and fall or peel off on their own.
 If they haven’t fallen off after 10 days, you can take them off.

 Eating and drinking

-You can eat all the foods you did before your surgery, unless your doctor gives you other instructions.
+You can eat all the foods you did before your surgery, unless your healthcare provider gives you other instructions.
 Eating a balanced diet with lots of calories and protein will help you heal after surgery.
 Try to eat a good protein source (such as meat, fish, or eggs) at each meal.
 You should also try to eat fruits, vegetables, and whole grains.

-If you have questions about your diet, ask to see a clinical dietitian nutritionist
+If you have questions about your diet, ask to see a clinical dietitian nutritionist.

 Physical activity and exercise

-• Don’t lift anything heavier than 10 pounds (about 4.5 kilograms).
+- Do not lift anything heavier than 10 pounds (4.5 kilograms).

-It’s normal to have less energy than usual after your surgery.
-Recovery time is different for each person.
-Increase your activities each day as much as you can.
+It’s common to have less energy than usual after surgery.
+Recovery time is different for everyone.
+Do more activity each day as much as you can.
 Always balance activity periods with rest periods.
 Rest is an important part of your recovery.

 Driving

-You may drive 1 week after surgery.
-Don’t drive while you’re taking pain medication that may make you drowsy.
 You can ride in a car as a passenger at any time after you leave the hospital.

 Going back to work